Dhill: Production

 Vikram, after the success of the critically acclaimed Sethu, chose to sign on to appear in an action film directed by his Loyola College classmate Dharani.
 The director had previously worked under the name of Ramani and had made the Mammootty starrer Ethirum Pudhirum in 1999.
 The film was initially titled as Kanagavel after the lead character, before being renamed to Dhill.
 To appear trim in the role of the aspiring police officer, Vikram went on a strict diet eating only fruits and drinking juice.
 He revealed that for the film when bulking, he was on 25 egg whites and one whole cooked chicken a day and also employed a body builder to train him.

 Vikram often helped out during the shooting of the film by helping suggest changes to scenes.
 The film also marked the Tamil debut of Hindi actor Ashish Vidyarthi, who has since gone on to appear in several other prominent films.
 The actor had to wear prosthetic make-up for the film, noting that it took over one hour to put on.

 Soundtrack

-The music was composed by Vidyasagar.
+The music was composed by Vidyasagar and consists of 5 songs.